praveen686/ATAR/README.md

 # Genie-Trader

+(In Progress - Not all features are available, these are targets and guides for contributors.
+To be updated as the project develops)

 Welcome to the Genie Trader GitHub repository!
 Here you'll discover our innovative algorithmic and statistical modeling platform designed for traders.
 Genie Trader is a microservice system that expertly manages intricate processes, creating a seamless and self-consistent environment.